Forethoughts/forethoughts-datastudio/docs/index.rst

   |spark-usecase|

-  * From Python shell/ide/notebook on your laptop, interactively process massive data on your data lake with :ref:`Spark serve
+  * From Python shell/ide/notebook on your laptop, interactively process massive data on your data lake with :ref:`Spark serverless`.
+  * Connect your BI tools via JDBC using :ref:`Spark thriftser